 April 9 The Mayor of Berlin orders schools not to admit Jewish children until further notice.

 January 5 Jews are unable to change their names.
 April 22 Jewish-owned businesses are forbidden from changing their names.

-April 26 Any Jewish person with property of value has to report it.
+April 26 Any Jewish person with property of value has

 July 11 Jews are banned from health spas.